5t3ph/11ty-netlify-jumpstart/src/pages/about.md

 1. Select a different theme to use from the plugin's [predefined theme options](https://github.com/5t3ph/eleventy-plugin-social-images/tree/main/themes) and amend the `social-images` script to set the `--theme` option
 2. Create a custom stylesheet (such as social.scss) and add the included `build:sass-social` script at the end of the `build:sass` command

-If choosing to create your own styles for option #2,
+If choosing to create your own styles for option #2, the CSS will be output in `social/style.css` with provided stubbed out script.
+You will need to add this as the value for the `--stylesPath` option within the `social-images` script to ensure your custom styles are used.

 #### Change included pages OR available data